tawesoft/untrusted.py/README.md

 Remember, just because you have used one method to escape an `untrusted.string` into a `str`, it may not be safe in other contexts.
 For example, what's safe for HTML might still be dangerous SQL.
+At the time user input is captured, it may not be known in advance the context in which it is to be used - and therefore it is not yet known what is the correct validation and escaping strategy.
 It's best to delay the escaping until the final point of use - keep a value as `untrusted.*` for as long as possible.

 This module isn't a magic solution.
 It's a tool to be used wisely.
 Don't fall into the trap of thinking about a value "it's a `str` now so it's completely